straykangaroo/cpp-operator-overloading-cheatsheet/README.md

             <td>equality</td><td><code>bool operator==(const C &amp; left, const C &amp; right)</code></td><td>Should be non member</td>
             <td>
                 <ul>
-                <li>May also compare to other types, if it makes sense, but beware conversion and symmetry issues</li>
+                May also compare to other types, if it makes sense, but beware conversion and symmetry issues</li>
                 </ul>
             </td>
         </tr>